Skip to main content

 Association of appropriate empiric antimicrobial therapy with acute kidney injury in gram-negative sepsis.

-Journal Article J Intensive Care Soc · October 9, 2025 BACKGROUND: Despite advances in sepsis management, the relationship between appropriate empiric antibiotic therapy and acute kidney injury (AKI) in sepsis remains unclear.
+Journal Article J Intensive Care Soc · February 2026 BACKGROUND: Despite advances in sepsis management, the relationship between appropriate empiric antibiotic therapy and acute kidney injury (AKI) in sepsis remains unclear.
 This study aimed to examine the association of appropriate empiric antimicrobial the ...
 Full text Link to item Cite

-The Pain is in the Brain with the Sugar-Coated Killer.
+The Pain Is in the Brain With the Sugar-Coated Killer.

 View All Publications